miho/VMF/README.md

     gradlew test

-This will use the latest snapshot vmf-text and gradle-plugin to execute the tests defined in the test-suite project.
+This will use the latest snapshot vmf and gradle-plugin to execute the tests defined in the test-suite project.

 ### Viewing the Report